traas-stack/kapacity-website/content/en/docs/roadmap/_index.md

 - It fully supports the IHPA extension framework, and users can independently expand the behaviors and functions of IHPA without intrusion.
-- Release Kapacity Agent, which supports Pod Standby state switching, Pod health scoring, etc., further enhances the multi-level elasticity capability, and serves as the basic capability of the mixed department.
+- Launch Kapacity Agent, which supports Pod Standby state switching, Pod health scoring, etc., further enhances the multi-level elasticity capability, and serves as the basic capability of the mixed department.
 - Launched Kapacity Scheduler, which supports dynamic scheduling based on Pod resource usage and node resource remaining to reduce resource fragmentation problems, and supports more advanced scheduling strategies.